Sablednah/MobHealth/README.md

 Mob Health
 ==========

 This is just a simple plugin to let you know the damage you just caused to a mob (including other players), and how much health it has left.

-Now supports Spout!
-(Optional)
+Now supports Spout! (_Optional_)

+Mob Health now has plenty of options to control how messages are shown,when they are shown (and more importantly when they are *not* shown), and what is displayed - with your own custom messages.

 ### Configuration